 Mediocre pizzas no more!
 Along with a suuuuper hot oven, this 3 cheese rosemary and pepperoni pizza not only negates the need for flop-induced take-out, but it reminds me of how much we love creating great food at home.

-Once the oven is preheated, transfer the pizza on the parchment paper to the stone or a baking sheet.
-Bake for 11-13 minutes.
+- Once the oven is preheated, transfer the pizza on the parchment paper to the stone or a baking sheet.
+Bake for 12 to 14 minutes.
 Remove the pizza from the oven and allow it to rest for 5 minutes before slicing.